angular/angular/aio/content/guide/hydration.md

 <a id="i18n"></a>

 ## I18N

 We don't yet support internationalization with hydration, but support is coming.
-If you attempt to enable hydration on an application with internationalization, you will receive an error NG518, which states that I18N is not yet supported.
+Currently, Angular would skip hydration for components that use i18n blocks, effectively re-rendering those components from scratch.

 ## Third Party Libraries with DOM Manipulation